k-int/islandora_solution_pack_document/README.txt

  * summary
  * requirements
- * installation
- * configuration
- * customization
- * troubleshooting
- * faq
- * contact
- * sponsors

 SUMMARY
 -------

-PDF Solution Pack for Islandora
+Document Solution Pack for Islandora

 Loads all required Fedora Objects, and creates an empty collection object to accept ingested documents of types supported by JODCOnverter